Startup Europe 2017: More funding, fewer exits offer mixed picture of entrepreneurial progress

 Europe has been working hard to rejuvenate the economy by turbocharging local startups, and there has been definite progress in recent years.
-But a pair of recent reports point to a very mixed 2017, leaving the outlook for these efforts far from certain.
+But a pair of new reports point to a very mixed 2017, leaving the outlook for these efforts far from certain.

-There is little doubt that the culture of entrepreneurship has shifted dramatically across the continent in recent years.
+There is little doubt that the culture of entrepreneurship has shifted dramatically across the continent in the past few years.
 Whether it’s the number of conferences, the countries and regions striving to be recognized as startup hubs, or the number of entrepreneurs, Europe has a serious case of startup fever.

 And there’s good news on that front.
 According to a recent report from Tech.eu, that momentum resulted in European startups raising $31 billion in 2017, up 52.4 percent from the previous year.